-If you opt for a certified used car from a luxury manufacturer, you’ll receive a renewed warranty.
+If you opt for a certified preowned car from a luxury manufacturer, you’ll often receive a renewed warranty.
 In fact, many manufacturers allow secondary owners to drive out the original manufacturer’s warranty before taking advantage of a short preowned warranty.
 So while maintenance costs can be high on luxury cars, you can at least rest assured your car is still covered for manufacturer defects.

 Tips for buying a used luxury car